 Alice’s dad often bought accessory lenses for his cameras.
 He sent me a Spiratone closeup lens set for this Yashica-D. I love doing very close work and was eager to try it.

 I made a few photos with it, but all of them suffered from wicked parallax error.
-(Edit: Yeah, I know now, I mounted the lenses wrong.
+Turns out I mounted the lenses wrong.
 Taking on viewing and viewing on taking.
 D’oh!
-I’ll try again with another roll of film soon.)
+I’ll try again with another roll of film soon.
 This photo suffered least.
 The lens is perhaps a little soft.
 I’m sure that with practice I could consistently adjust properly for parallax and be quite happy with this closeup lens.

 To see more photos from both of my Yashica-Ds, check out my Yashica-D gallery.